 If you cast resin into resin molds, you might be wondering if you need a resin mold release.
 I use one every time — and here’s why:

-You are using a mold not intended for resin
+Reason 2: You are using a mold not intended for resin.

 If you are using a mold that isn’t designed for resin, you should definitely use a mold release.
 This includes plastic candy molds, candle molds, and other plastic molds you might want to try with resin.
-Using a mold release is essential if you have any chance of getting them demolded.
+Using a mold release is essential if you have any chance of demolding those resin charms.

-When using molds for resin, they will degrade over time.
-Continuous twisting can warp a plastic mold while silicone molds get microtears that wear out the mold faster.
+When using molds for resin, they’ll degrade over time.
+Twisting can warp a plastic mold, while silicone molds get microtears that wear out the mold faster.
 Using a mold release means you don’t have to pull or twist on the mold as hard, which means your mold will last longer.

 What resin mold release do I use?

-The Castin’ Craft mold release is a great alternative.
+The Castin’ Craft mold release is a great all-purpose mold release.
 It doesn’t create the ‘cloud’ the Petrolease does, but still works quite well.